 EM radiation as waves

-Concerning the wave aspect, it is a sinusoidally varying electric and magnetic field vector pointing at right angles to one another and to the direction of the travel of the wave.
+Concerning the wave aspect, it is a sinusoidally varying electric and magnetic field vector with the peaks pointing at right angles to one another and perpendicular to the direction of the travel of the wave.

 Graph Showing Wave Strength Over Distance